meet our team

 What are you looking to take away from this work?

 I hope to be part of something much bigger than myself and help fight for the future of our queer community.
-I've witnessed the positive impact the Safe Space has had on the Harrisonburg and Rockingham communities, and I’m excited to see what we will continue to accomplish—and how I can contribute to that.
+I've witnessed the positive impact the Safe Space has had on the Harrisonburg and Rockingham communities over the years, and I’m excited to see what we will continue to accomplish—and how I can contribute to that.

 bETHANY cHUPP